Sudirman Central Business District, Jakarta, Indonesia

 Signature Tower is a proposed 638m-high skyscraper that will be built in Jakarta, Indonesia.
-Designed by Smallwood, Reynolds, Stewart, Stewart and Stewart Associates, the tower is expected to be the tallest building in South East Asia upon its completion and the fifth tallest in the world.
+Designed by Smallwood, Reynolds, Stewart, Stewart and Stewart Associates, the tower is expected to be the tallest building in south-east Asia upon its completion and the fifth tallest in the world.

 Signature Tower design details

-Design of the tower draws inspiration from the Indonesian culture, especially the elements and themes of the national crest that are the garuda, torch, unity, banyan tree and kris.
+The design of the tower draws inspiration from the Indonesian culture, especially the elements and themes of the national crest that are the garuda, torch, unity, banyan tree and kris.

 Emulating the garuda, a mythical bird-like creature that soars in the sky, the skyscraper will rise above the city ushering a new era of development in Indonesia.
 The torch is symbolic of a beacon of light and has been incorporated in the design to illuminate the tower.

 Unity is reflected in the integration of the different elements of the building, which combine to reach a remarkable height.
-The strong and elegant structure of the tower is a reference to the banyan tree's strength.
-Fusion of a modern design and the rich culture of Indonesia is an ode to the kris, a traditional symbol of Indonesia.
+The strong and elegant structure of the tower is a reference to the banyan tree’s strength.
+The fusion of a modern design and the rich culture of Indonesia is an ode to the kris, a traditional symbol of Indonesia.

 Facilities in the Signature Tower

 The tower is planned to occupy lots 6 and 7 of the business district with future expansion planned to lot 8.
 The total area of the two lots is 32,149m².
 The skyscraper will be 111-storey tall and will include retail, convention and entertainment in the podium along with three zones of office, hotel and observation level.